maxkeppeler/Places/README.md

 - <a href="https://plus.google.com/+KevinAguilarC/posts" target="_blank">Kevin Aguilar</a>

 # Translations
-When the app is completely finished, we are going to start translating the app and the json files with the places to the main languages.
+When the app is completely finished, we are going to start translating the app and the json files to the most important languages.